-According to a survey done by Consensus Action on Salt and Health, over consumption of processed food which has high salt content.
+According to a survey done by Consensus Action on Salt and Health, over-consumption of processed food has high salt content.
 It is also proved that men are more vulnerable than women.

-High sodium content food which are mainly processed can leave you bloated and finally can lead to water retention.
+High sodium content food which is mainly processed can leave you bloated and finally can lead to water retention.
 Hence be mindful while eating processed foods.

-Kidneys play a vital role in removing the waste products off the body, and helps balance fluid levels.
-Kidneys additionally controls the production of red blood cells.
-But due to high salt intake and elevated blood pressure there is a threat to the kidneys, Thereby reduces the ability of kidneys to filter the toxins or waste by-products from the body.
+Kidneys play a vital role in removing waste products from the body and help balance fluid levels.
+Kidneys additionally control the production of red blood cells.
+But due to high salt intake and elevated blood pressure, there is a threat to the kidneys, Thereby reduces the ability of kidneys to filter the toxins or waste by-products from the body.

 To know more about ‘Is Your Spine Healthy?’, Click Here To know more about how WhiteCoats can help you in your professional advancement, visit www.whitecoats.com Want to set up an online consultation for your practice, Click Here